 Windows Server 2008 R2 running IIS 7.5 and Windows Server 2012 running IIS 8

-If you have deployed an AWS Elastic Beanstalk using a legacy container type, then you will not see the option to create or view an Amazon RDS DB Instance in the Database tab.
+If you have deployed an AWS Elastic Beanstalk using a legacy container type, then you will not see the option to create or view an Amazon RDS DB instance on the Configuration page.
 Depending on your programming language, there are several other alternatives you can use.

 To create an Amazon RDS database and associate it with your existing environment

 Select if you want to create a blank Amazon RDS DB or create one from a snapshot.
 If you choose to create a database from a snapshot, then select a snapshot from the Snapshot list.